Seeds to Saplings

 Few keystone plant genera support the majority of Lepidoptera species

-Created by: Narango, Tallamy, & Shropshire (2020) in Nature Communications vol. 11
+Narango, Tallamy, & Shropshire (2020) in Nature Communications vol. 11

 Type: Research article